gfassero/HIERO/formatting.md

 Other cantillation marks are ignored.

 Lines long enough to wrap at the edge of the screen or column are broken by a dash (–).

+## Exclamation Marks
+There are three kinds of exclamation marks in HIERO:
+- Interjections are preceded by an inverted question mark and followed by a question mark (¡please!).
+- An exclamation mark (!) without an inverted exclamation represents the paragogic suffix ה.
+- A superscript exclamation mark (ꜝ) precedes volative verbs (commands, cohortatives, and jussives).
+- The paragogic suffix may be paired with a volative verb (ꜝarise!).